rdwrcode/ai1/README.md

 ai1 = All In One

-Put every pieces together into one app.
+# Dev Log: Put every pieces together into one app
+2016/10/20

-# Dev Log
+# LICENSE